opensearch-project/data-prepper/data-prepper-plugins/opensearch/README.md

 # OpenSearch sink

-This is the Data Prepper OpenSearch sink plugin that sends records to Elasticsearch cluster via REST client.
-You can use the sink to send data to Amazon Elasticsearch Service or Opendistro for Elasticsearch.
+This is the Data Prepper OpenSearch sink plugin that sends records to an OpenSearch cluster via REST client.
+You can use the sink to send data to OpenSearch, Amazon OpenSearch Service, or Opendistro for Elasticsearch.

 ## Usages